 Another eyewitness account of his nature is from William Haslam who wrote the following in his autobiography (the first half) “From Death to Life.”
 He is writing about his first meeting with Billy Bray in 1852.
 I include it here, almost in full, as it is a wonderful account.

 Sixteen years later his brother wrote to him to say that a church was going to be built on the hill with a vicarage and school and Billy was almost beside himself with joy.
 “In 1848 when the church was completed and opened, he came on a visit to Baldhu and was greatly surprised to see what a change had taken place.
-There was a beautiful church, a parsonage, with a flourishing garden, and also a school room, with a large plantation and fields around them.
-He was quite ‘mazed’ for he never thought that the old hill could be made so grand as that!
-However, when he came to the service in the church, his joy was over; he came out ‘checkfallen’ and quite disappointed.
-He told ‘Father’ that that was nothing but an ‘old Pusey’ (A Puseyite was an Anglican who was very close to being a Catholic).
+There was a beautiful church, a parsonage, with a flourishing garden, and also a school-room, with a large plantation and fields around them.
+He was quite amazed for he never thought that the old hill could be made so grand as that!
+However, when he came to the service in the church, his joy was over; he came out crestfallen and quite disappointed.
+He told Father that that was nothing but an “old Pusey” (A Puseyite was an Anglican who was very close to being a Catholic).
 He had got there and that he was no good.
-While he was praying that afternoon, ‘Father’ gave him to understand that he had no business there yet and that had come too soon and without permission.
-So he went back to his place at once, near Bodmin and continued to pray for the hill.
+While he was praying that afternoon, Father gave him to understand that he had no business there yet and that had come too soon and without permission.
+So, he went back to his place at once, near Bodmin and continued to pray for the hill.
 Three years later his brother wrote again and this time to tell him that the parson and all his family were converted (see William Haslam on this site for an account of this), and that there was a great revival at the church.
 Now poor Billy was most eager to come and see for himself but he obtained no permission, though he asked for it every day for more than three months.
-At last one wintry and frosty night in January, just as he was getting into bed, ‘Father’ told him that he might go to Baldhu.
-He was so overjoyed that he did not wait till morning, but immediately ‘put up’ his clothes again, ‘hitched in’ the donkey and set out in his slow going little cart.
-He came along singing all the way, nearly thirty miles, and arrived early in the morning.”
+At last one wintry and frosty night in January, just as he was getting into bed, Father told him that he might go to Baldhu.
+He was so overjoyed that he did not wait till morning, but immediately put on his clothes again, hitched in the donkey and set out in his slow-going little cart.
+He came along singing all the way, nearly thirty miles, and arrived early in the morning.’

 Even though this happened 170 years ago we can learn a lot from Billy Bray.
 Billy did not just have faith in the Saviour for financial needs and for salvations; he also had faith to see people healed.
-F. W. Bourne’s book recounts a few instances of this.
-The book tells the story that one of Bourne’s friends remembers of how the Lord used him to bless Billy.
+One man remembered how the Lord used him to bless Billy.
 He was holding some services at one of Billy’s chapels and staying in his home at the time.

-William asked Billy about his being constantly happy; Billy answered that we must be fools for Christ’s sake; that Christians like Mr Haslam, who had so much ‘book larning’, having so much to unlearn, were placed at a disadvantage, when compared with some others, “for some of us, you know, are fools to begin with.”
-He is not far wrong, many of us allow learning and theology to get in the way of Christ our Saviour; we need to use our heart far more than our head with in our relationship with Christ.
+Haslam asked Billy about his being constantly happy; Billy answered that we must be fools for Christ’s sake; that Christians like Mr Haslam, who had so much book learning, having so much to unlearn, were placed at a disadvantage, when compared with some others, ‘for some of us, you know, are fools to begin with.’
+He is not far wrong, many of us allow learning and theology to get in the way of Christ our Saviour; we need to use our heart far more than our head within our relationship with Christ.